pluralsh/documentation/pages/03-plural-features/02-k8s-upgrade-assistant/index.md

 ---
-title: Managing Deprecations and K8s upgrades
+title: Plural upgrade assistant
-description: Navigating Kubernetes API deprecations with Plural
+description: Navigating Kubernetes API deprecations and upgrades with Plural
 ---
 The Kubernetes API is constantly evolving, and APIs are periodically changed and deprecated.
 Before upgrading the Kubernetes version running on a cluster, you must make sure any API changes are addressed.